FIRST TIME BUYER

 What you need to know…

-It may be possible to borrow more than our calculator shows you, that’s where the expertise of our personal advisers comes in and where our independent status benefits you.
+Lender’s affordability checks can differ meaning that the amount you can borrow may change from lender to lender.
+That’s where the expertise of our personal advisers comes in and where our independent status benefits you.

 The minimum deposit required is 5% of the property purchase price.
 Most lenders will allow the deposit to come from a gift and some lenders will even consider this being raised via a personal loan.
 There are government incentives to help boost your savings if you are a first time buyer.
 Depending on your circumstance you may either need to have a larger deposit or will perhaps want to put a larger deposit down, due to preferable interest rates.

-Because we are independent mortgage brokers we will be able to secure you the best deal for your circumstances.
+Because we are independent mortgage brokers we will be able to secure you the best deal for your circumstance.

 An Agreement in Principle, also known as a ‘Decision in Principle’ will be provided after affordability and credit checks have been approved.
 An Agreement in Principle is extremely useful to increase your confidence when viewing and offering on properties.
 Estate Agents will typically want to see an Agreement in Principle before presenting your offer to the seller.
 Our personal advisers can help you with this.